MichaelDarr/ahab/README.md

 make it a pain.
 Ahab is a CLI tool that jump-starts this process, avoiding frustration without obfuscating your workflow.

-Ahab searches for a project config file `ahab.json` and uses it to create and interact with Docker containers.
-The Ahab CLI supports all of Docker's container commands without having to manually target your container name or ID.

-In addition the official Docker commands, Ahab supports new ones such as `bash`, `up`, and `status` - we'll talk about these and more later.
+When invoked at the command line, `ahab` searches the current directory (and its parents, recursively) for a file `ahab.json`.
+Its contents describe the manner in which Ahab will create and interact with a project's Docker container.
+The Ahab CLI supports all Docker container commands without having to specify a container name or ID - the container described by `ahab.json` is automatically targeted.
+For example, `docker rm [container_id]` becomes `ahab rm`.
+Additionally, Ahab introduces new commands such as `bash`, `up`, and `status` - a full list can be found [here](#commands).
 Ahab provides everything you need to quickly and effectively develop a containerized project.

 ### Table of Contents
 * [Installation](#installation)